Stanton College Preparatory School: Athletics

 Stanton competes in the Gateway Conference, a collaboration between most public high schools in Duval County.
 As of the 2022–2023 school year, Stanton's athletic director is Christopher Crider.
-Stanton's campus has a limited number of athletic facilities due to its urban environment, but includes a football field, a rubber track, a softball field, and three hard surface tennis courts.
+Stanton's campus has a limited number of athletic facilities due to its urban environment, but includes a football field, a rubber track, a softball field, a new batting range established the summer of 2026, and three hard surface tennis courts.
 Because Stanton doesn't have a baseball field, the baseball team practices at J. P. Small Memorial Stadium.
 Similarly, Stanton's cross country and track & field teams used to practice at Mallison Park before Stanton's rubber track was built.
 Its completion in 2019 made Stanton the last public high school in Duval County to upgrade to a rubber track.
 Stanton's sports include cross country, basketball, football, wrestling, weightlifting, flag football, soccer, track and field, swimming and diving, lacrosse, bowling, volleyball, tennis, baseball, softball, golf, and competitive cheerleading.

-Extracurricular Activities
+Extracurricular activities

-Stanton offers over 80 school clubs and organizations for students to join.
-Some of which include Multicultural Club, Devil's Advocate (the school newspaper), and Quiz Bowl.
-Stanton's Quiz Bowl team has a reputation of being one of the best teams in the nation.
-In 2021, one of Stanton's teams placed 8th at the NAQT National Championship Tournament.
+Stanton offers more than 80 school clubs and organizations for students, including Multicultural Club and Devil's Advocate, the school newspaper.
+Its Quiz Bowl team is among the nation's best; in 2021, one of Stanton's teams placed 8th at the NAQT National Championship Tournament.
 The team also consistently wins the annual Duval County Quiz Bowl tournament.
 Stanton also offers numerous Honor Societies including Mu Alpha Theta and Psychology National Honor Society.